elastic/search-ui/packages/react-search-ui/README.md

 #### ErrorBoundary<a id="c_errorboundary"></a>

 Use this to handle unexpected errors.
-Any content passed to this component will be show unless an unexpected Error is thrown. it will then replaced with an error message.
+Any content passed to this component will be shown unless an unexpected Error is thrown. it will then replaced with an error message.

 Properties: